kaustubholpadkar/Linear_Regression-Gradient_Descent/README.md

 # Linear Regression - Gradient Descent - Octave
-Linear Regression with Gradient Descent in Octave
+Linear Regression with One variable using Gradient Descent in Octave